 I am here to assist the student/client with successful strategies and teaching tools to achieve success at the level needed and make a positive impact on their learning and work productivity.

-I have worked for the past 6 years as an English teacher, assisting students with reading and writing skills.
-I hold a master's degree in Educational Administration and am a certified principal in the state of Texas working towards a school counseling degree.
-Teaching is my passion and I absolutely enjoy instructing and helping others open their understanding.
+I have worked for the past 10 years as an English teacher, assisting students with reading and writing skills.
+I hold a M.A. in Educational Administration and a M.A. in Guidance and Counseling.
+I'm a certified principal, teacher, and counselor in the state of Texas.
+Teaching is my passion and I absolutely enjoy instructing and helping others open their understanding, but have recently transitioned to the role of school counselor.
+I'm still able to teach at a different level and it's very rewarding.

-I have seven children, the oldest of which is in college.
-I have taught them to strive for excellence in all areas of academia and impart that same drive, motivation, and inspiration in each of the students I teach and clients that I tutor.
+I have six children, the oldest three of which are in college.
+I have taught them to strive for excellence in all areas of academia and impart that same drive, motivation, and inspiration in each of the students I encounter and clients that I tutor.
 After all, success is attained, not given.

 Undergraduate Degree: Texas A & M University-Kingsville - Bachelors, English